frictionlessdata/frictionless-py/docs/validating-data.md

 ! frictionless describe data/capital-invalid.csv --json > tmp/capital.resource.json
 ```

-Let's now use the command-line interface to ensure that we are getting the same result as we had withouth using a resource:
+Let's now use the command-line interface to ensure that we are getting the same result as we had without using a resource:

 ```python
 ! frictionless validate tmp/capital.resource.json --basepath .